 (6) Association of christian schools international (ACSI).

-(L) Providers with a SUTQ rating shall be paid the following additional per cent of the payment rate established in paragraph (B) of this rule.
+(M) Providers with a SUTQ rating shall be paid the following additional per cent of the payment rate established in paragraph (C) of this rule.

-(M) Providers who meet the requirements pursuant to both paragraphs (K) and (L) of this rule for additional percentages shall only be paid the higher of the two payment increases.
+(N) Providers who meet the requirements pursuant to both paragraphs (L) and (M) of this rule for additional percentages shall only be paid the higher of the two payment increases.